MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-office-365-groups-with-powershell.md

 You can create sensitivity labels that the users in your organization can set when they create an Microsoft 365 Group.
 If you want to classify groups, we recommend using sensitivity labels instead of the previous groups classification feature.
 For information about using sensitivity labels, see [Use sensitivity labels to protect content in Microsoft Teams, Microsoft 365 groups, and SharePoint sites](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-teams-groups-sites).

+> [!IMPORTANT]
+> If you are currently using classification labels, they will no longer be available to users who create groups once sensitivity labels are enabled.

 You can still use the previous groups classification feature.
 You can create classifications that the users in your organization can set when they create an Office 365 group.
 For example, you can allow users to set "Standard", "Secret", and "Top Secret" on groups they create.
 Group classifications aren't set by default and you need to create it in order for your users to set it.
 Use Azure Active Directory PowerShell to point your users to your organization's usage guidelines for Office 365 groups.

 Check out [Azure Active Directory cmdlets for configuring group settings](https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-settings-cmdlets) and follow the steps in the **Create settings at the directory level** to define the classification for Office 365 groups.